 The production, marketing and sale of these supplements is huge.
 It’s a multibillion dollar international business.
 Until recently it was largely unregulated.
 There was no body that was regulating the production and sale of these supplements.

 In 2002, EU regulations brought the sports supplements under its control.
-However, there are a number of supplements and sports food that go unregulated and they do feature unproved with exaggerated claim about its efficacy.
+However, there are a number of supplements and sports foods that go unregulated and they do feature unproved with exaggerated claims about their efficacy.
 This means that there is no guarantee whether a particular supplement is legal or safe to consume.
 A lot of these supplements are sold over the internet and they are extremely difficult to regulate.
 People buying the supplements put themselves at risk of purchasing a contaminated product.

 There have also been reports of some harmful and illegal supplements, which includes claims of ‘slimming’ and ‘fat burning’, being linked to several deaths.
 Regardless of being illegal, there is enough testimony that the supplements are available online, especially from suppliers outside the UK.
 However, it should be noted that the supplements available online or from suppliers outside the UK may not clear the safety criteria as those in Europe.

 Suggestive Reading: Sports Nutrition Myths You Need to Know